- Classes taught in English and Polish

 12-18 Semester Credits

-Students who choose to study abroad in Krakow with API complete courses offered in English by the Jagiellonian University of Krakow’s Interdisciplinary Program in Humanities and Social Sciences (IPHSS).
-The curriculum of the IPHSS program is designed to encourage an exchange of ideas and experience.
+Students who choose to study abroad in Krakow with API complete courses offered in English by the Jagiellonian University of Krakow’s Department of Humanities and Social Sciences.
+This program is designed to encourage an exchange of ideas and experiences.
 The program focuses on the most significant issues of modern philosophy, anthropology, history, literary theories, art history and psychology.
 The main emphasis is placed on the modern and interdisciplinary character of 20th century cultural phenomena.

-Students select the majority of their classes from the Department of Humanities and Social Sciences and may ask for special permission to complete a course in another department of the university that offers courses in English.
-The IPHSS courses are generally attended by American and other international students.
-Most courses taught in the IPHSS are equivalent to three semester credits.
+Students select the majority of their classes from the Department of Humanities and Social Sciences, and International Relations and Polish Studies, and may ask for special permission to complete a course in another department of the university that offers courses in English.
+The courses are generally attended by American and other international students.
+Most courses are equivalent to three semester credits.
 Course credits are indicated in parentheses after the course title.
 Not all classes taught outside of the Department of Humanities and Social Sciences are equivalent to three semester credits.

-Fall Early Start, Spring Early Start, and Academic Year Early Start Programs include a two-week intensive Polish language course, during which students will be able to begin learning the language of their host culture.
-Students will earn up to 3 credits for this session.
+All programs begin with a two-week intensive Polish language course, during which students will be able to start learning the language of their host culture.
+Students will earn 3 credits for this session.
+(This option was previously only available to the formerly titled ‘early start’ programs).
+Other, non-language courses will begin in the third week of the semester.

 INTERNSHIP OPPORTUNITIES AT LOCAL MUSEUM